-This photo, also of Glenwood, was taken the same day as the previous panoramic image but from above and to the north.
-It shows the farms and outbuildings supporting the town.
-Obviously the area is still primarily a grassland, with relatively little brush (it was grazed at the time).
+the farms and outbuildings supporting the town.
+Obviously the area is still primarily a grassland, with relatively little brush (much of it was grazed at the time).
 The hay field is the same as in the prior photo at the lower right.
 From the slopes, it appears somebody got really energetic grading off the hillside to flatten the hayfield for mowing, bailing, and hauling, but hopefully by now you recognize that this does not represent a 'landscape denuded by the white man.'
 In fact, there were once far fewer trees and brush due to the Indian preference for frequent burning.
 Again, note the spacing and shape of the redwoods on the slope of the gully on the upper right as compared to the inarguably old growth trees in the foreground along the creek.
 The gulley had been logged about 30 years prior.
 The pointed tops there indicate the rapid growth of young trees compared to those in the right foreground.
 After 30 years they would have crown-sprouted, grown to about 40-60' feet, and are therefore observable in this image.
 Hence the stand density in the gulley probably consists of crown sprouts and young trees from seed, and is therefore a much higher stand density than before it was logged.
 In other words, there simply were not many redwoods here before the area was settled by Charlie Martin and there were probably significantly fewer when the Sayante were in charge.
 My thanks to Mr. Edward Fenn (the former owner of our property), for his contribution of most of these old photographs.
 In 2011, he was 102 years old.
 Now, note the grassland in the pink ellipse.